joeb-brfc/v2-PDC-World-darts-championship/README.md

 Each page and key feature was manually tested in multiple browsers to ensure intended behavior:

 - **Navigation bar** links were tested to ensure they route to the correct internal pages (`index.html`, `wall-of-fame.html`, `phil-taylor.html`).
-- **Embedded video** in the *Phil Taylor* page tested for playback, controls, and responsiveness.
+- **Embedded video** in the Phil Taylor page tested for playback, controls, and responsiveness.
 - **Cards and images** on the Wall of Fame and Home pages display properly and match the expected layout and content.
-- **Favicon and metadata** were verified to load properly and display on all modern browsers.
+- **Favicon** was verified to load properly and display on all modern browsers.

 ### 👨‍💻 Usability
 - Text readability tested on desktop and mobile devices (contrast, spacing, font sizes).
 - All interactive elements (navigation links, embedded content) tested with keyboard-only navigation for accessibility.
-- Screen reader compatibility tested using ChromeVox to ensure landmarks and `alt` attributes are present where necessary.

 ### 📱 Responsiveness
 Tested manually using: